Joomla User Groups

-It is best to try and find a venue which can be used free of charge, or at low cost, so that you do not have high expenses in starting your group.
-Some ideas for places to meet could be:
+It is best to find a venue that can be used free of charge, or at low cost, so that you do not have high expenses starting your group.
+Some ideas for places to meet:

 - Company meeting rooms or showrooms

 - Bars, restaurants and cafes